Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 How Sarah works is neither of the above .
 It is a totally unique way of working.

-'Fear' of missing out, 'Fear' of walking away too soon, 'Fear' of losing, 'Fear' of looking stupid, ' 'Fear' that you aren't as good as you believe you are, 'Fear' of letting people down - the common theme is pretty obvious.
+'Fear' of missing out, 'Fear' of walking away too soon, 'Fear' of losing, 'Fear' of looking stupid, ' 'Fear' that you aren't as good as you believe you are, 'Fear' of letting people down - The common theme is clear.

-When fear strikes, and it does, even to the veterans, it causes you to act impulsively, because you feel you need to take action.
+When fear strikes, and it does, even to the veterans, it makes you feel uncomfortable, so you feel you need to take action.

-You might normally be the most measured, calm and collected individual, but then you’re hit with a ‘perceived threat’ (the market moving and not in the direction you need) and the fear kicks in.
+You might normally be the most measured, calm and collected individual, but then you’re hit with a ‘perceived threat’ such as the market moving and not in the direction you need.

 So how is it that some players seem to have the ability to stay calm - even when the proverbial hits the fan.
 They can just sit it out.
 They hold their nerve.
 They don't feel panic.
-There is no self-doubt - they back themselves 100%.
+There is no self-doubt - they seem to back themselves and their process 100%.

-They have manged to create a mindset that is optimum for the role - a place that seems impossible.
-This work is the vehicle to help move someone into that space - the space of the elite.
+They have manged to create a mindset that is optimum for the role - a place that seems impossible and this work is the vehicle to help move someone into that space - the space of the elite.

 The human brain is designed to respond to uncertainty and ambiguity, by trying to create some certainty.
 So if you get out of a position, when you were meaning to be holding it, you will get an instant feeling of ease, it feels instantly better, for a brief moment – until you think “what the hell did I do that for?"